weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

 - Need to manage another api surface.
 - Non-canonical usage of controllers as its behaviour is driven by ingested event than change in the declared state of a resource.
-  - We accept this tradeoff as pipeline controller provides us with a balanced approach between tech-debt and easy to start deliverying over other alternatives (like creating another component).
+  - We accept this tradeoff as pipeline controller provides us with a balanced approach between tech-debt and easy to start delivering over other alternatives (like creating another component).

 ## Alternatives